 A coordinate system was developed from the explorations of the perceptual field inside the bunker.
 This was achieved by developing a series of practice methodologies that come from forensic science and ecological models.
 These were used for establishing a diagrammatic reference to chart the behavioural associations of the sensorium values, incited during the profiling of the bunker.
 The performative values of interaction and feedback transmissions from the environment are condensed into a series of maps that dimensionalize the complex systems of percipient–environment interrelationships.
 The location and volumetric attributes are abstracted into a value system characterized as ‘views’, which calibrates the loci of perception relative to the value or intensity of effect.
 The project aims to evolve a signature diagram that maps the percipient’s cognition shifts and behaviour manipulations in response to the bunker experience.

-The project also aims to interpret the distortion and modification of cognition as a result of entering the bunker network, where the sense of movement through the bunker incites and reflects another time, initiating a condition of ‘hyperspace’ (Baudrillard [1981] 1994: 75), an over-layering presence of war, historic and yet distinctly felt as a temporal ‘mise-en-scène’ (Corrigon and White 2009: 62) or ‘image at transformation’ (Deleuze [1983] 2005: 222).
+The project also aims to interpret the distortion and modification of cognition as a result of entering the bunker network, where the sense of movement through the bunker incites and reflects another time, initiating a condition of ‘hyperspace’ (Baudrillard [1981] 1994: 75), an over-layering presence of war, historic and yet distinctly felt as a temporal ‘mise-en-scène’ (Corrigan and White 2009: 62) or ‘image at transformation’ (Deleuze [1983] 2005: 222).

 The primary focus, however, is to trial the ‘cognitive-tope’ space analysis, aimed at exploring space as a conveying medium, a field of perception, ‘traversed by currents’ (Baudrillard [1981] 1994: 43) of signals and receivers.
 The project researches the very fabric of mind-space temporalities, to explore the dimensionality of immersive and visceral experience of space.